 Bottom line: Fantastic mat that doesn't hold up to heavy use.

-The Jade Harmony Professional was tied for the best dry traction in this review with the Manduka eKO.
-(Note — these mats have similar floor sides but different practicing sides, though we found the traction to be equally excellent on both.)
-The practicing side on this mat has a slightly ridged surface that gave us perfect traction.
+The Jade Harmony Professional has the best dry traction in this review.
+It has a slightly ridged surface that it sticky and once you put your hands down and push they won't move.
 We stuck like glue during opposing poses, like Downward Facing Dog, and didn't experience any slipping or sliding of our hands.